prikhi/pencil/docs/source/devguide/tutorial/externalsvg.rst

 --------------------------------

-Please note that without any special handling, when an SVG element is scaled with ``Transform`` behaviour, the stroke width will be also scaled accordingly.
+Please note that without any special handling, when an SVG element is scaled with ``Transform`` behavior, the stroke width will be also scaled accordingly.
 If we would like to have the hand scaled while the stroke width is unchanged, the way to do it is as in the above example: recalculating the width using the scale ratio::